wither/HackTheBox/Traceback/README.md

 ![Authorized Keys](https://i.imgur.com/nQskYs4.png)

 After SSH'ing into the machine as `webadmin`, I took a look around and found that there was another user (which I saw earlier from the shell) called sysadmin.
 I needed access.
-I used ```console sudo -l``` to list user's privileges on the machine and found that the sysadmin user, could be logged in through `luvit` (an lua shell) using `/home/sysadmin/luvit`.
+I used ` sudo -l` to list user's privileges on the machine and found that the sysadmin user, could be logged in through `luvit` (an lua shell) using `/home/sysadmin/luvit`.
 This was a nice suprise!

 ![Sysadmin](https://i.imgur.com/SWP3eS5.png)

-From here, I simply ran the lua line ```console os.execute("/bin/bash")``` to get the familiar bash shell as the user.
+From here, I simply ran the lua line `os.execute("/bin/bash")` to get the familiar bash shell as the user.

 ![Sysadmin](https://i.imgur.com/9UZLmNw.png)